 - Scholarship in 2022 at Massachusetts Institute of Technology

-About Nok Hin Cheng’s Work
+About Thomas Cheng’s Work

-Cheng will integrate emerging technologies such as single-cell and spatial transcriptomics techniques for a holistic understanding of the tissue remodelling commonly observed in IBD, such as fibrosis in Crohn's Disease.
+Cheng will integrate emerging technologies such as single-cell and spatial transcriptomics techniques for a holistic understanding into the tissue remodelling commonly observed in IBD, such as fibrosis in Crohn's Disease.
 Knowledge gained and hypotheses generated will inform the creation of a high-fidelity, in-vitro model for IBD to enable precision and personalized medicine for patients and serve as a pre-clinical model for drug development.